-The URW Group employs performance indicators specifically in relation to the detection and prevention of Offences in its business and supply chain via its compliance alert platform, EQS.
+The URW Group employs performance indicators specifically in relation to the detection and prevention of Offences in its business and supply chain via its EQS Integrity Line.
 URW also believes that its policies, risk assessment, due diligence, and risk management are appropriate in detecting and preventing Offences in its business and supply chain.